Arrested in Massachusetts for Disorderly Conduct or Disturbing the Peace?

 Under Massachusetts law, if you cause a disturbance which creates a public hazard, and serves no legitimate purpose, you can be charged with a disorderly person offense, also known as disorderly conduct.

-A “disorderly person” is defined as one who:
+According to the statute, a “disorderly person” is defined as one who:

 - with the purpose to cause public inconvenience, annoyance or alarm, or

 - engages in fighting or threatening, violent or tumultuous behavior, or